Complaining is Good for You, if You Do it Right. Science Agrees with Me.

 UNPRODUCTIVE COMPLAINING

-To understand and participate in #ComplaintTuesday is to understand the distinction between unproductive complaining and productive complaining.
+Understanding and participating in #ComplaintTuesday is understanding the distinction between unproductive and productive complaining.

-Anxious people can also complain daily about small things, which can also feel toxic like they can only see the bad in everything—, the more they scour for bad things to complain about, the worse they will see in everything.
+Anxious people can also complain daily about minor things, which can also feel toxic, like they can only see the bad in everything; the more they scour for bad things to complain about, the worse they will see in everything.

 Original art for How to Live by Edwina White